23g-srihari/3dweatherapp/readme.md

 It's required to mention some open sourse project that allow me to build this project, and these are:

+This allows draw a globe of the world:

 * react-globe.gl : React component for Globe Data Visualization using ThreeJS/WebGL
     [Repository](https://github.com/vasturiano/react-globe.gl)

-This allows draw a globe of the world.
+This allows to draw the lines polygons in the map for the countries:

 * geojson.xyz : A simple, open source website, CDN, and CLI utility for the fast access of GeoJSON data for web mapping examples and experiments.
     [Website](http://geojson.xyz/)

-This allows to draw the lines polygons in the map for the countries.
+This allows to request climatic data from a server base of latitude and longitude:

 * Free Weather API : Open-Meteo is an open-source weather API with free access for non-commercial use.
 No API key is required.
 You can use it immediately!
     [Website](https://open-meteo.com/)

-This allows to request climatic data from a server base of latitude and longitude.
+This allow to show the country's flag:

 * Country Flags API : Get a country's flag via the country's name, UN Code, ISO Alpha-2 code, or ISO Alpha-3 code.
 These codes can all be found at iban.com.
 This API was designed to save developers time from having to download hundreds of flags and handling different cases for identifying how to get a certain country's flag (by name or by code).
 The flags are also free to use in the public domain.
     [Website](https://www.countryflagsapi.com/)

-This allow to show the country's flag.

 ## Development